AlbaVillar/Tweet_Cleaner/README.md

 -LENGTH: Simply change number 50 with another value

 -FILTER SETTINGS: "forbiden_characters" is a list of characters that the user doesn't want to find in the output file.
 All tweets that contain any of these words or characters will be removed.
-	-ADD more filter settings: Write new words in the list as described below: e.g. forbiden_characters = ( "word1", "newword" )
+	--ADD more filter settings: Write new words in the list as described below:

+		e.g. forbiden_characters = ( "word1", "newword" )

-	-REMOVE filter settings: Recommendation, do not remove "..." from the list because it removes tweets that are incomplete or bugged.
+	--REMOVE filter settings: Recommendation, do not remove "..." from the list because it removes tweets that are incomplete or bugged.